Russian conquest of Chechnya and Dagestan: Imam Shamil 1834–1859

 1840: Shamil moves to Chechnya: Shamil arrived in the Chechen forests with seven followers and established himself at "one of the smaller Chechen communities".
-(Shamil was an Avar and the English sources do not explain how he delat with the language difference.)
+(Shamil was an Avar and the English sources do not explain how he dealt with the language difference.)
 The Russians thought they had almost won.
 General Pullo marched through lower Chechnya receiving the submission of many villages, but his methods were harsh and created resentment.
 The rumor spread that the Chechens were to be disarmed and converted into peasants on the Russian model.
 Six months after the fall of Akhulgo the Imamate was re-established in Chechnya and Shamil's troops was fighting near Grozny (115 km NW).
 That summer Akhverdi Mahoma raided near Mozdok (200 km NW) and carried off Shuanet who became Shamil's favorite wife.
 In June Shamil was nearly killed.
 He raided a disloyal Ingush village near Mozdok and demanded the release of two Chechen prisoners held by a man named Gubish.
 When he refused Shamil had his right eye gouged out.
 That night Gubish killed his sleeping guard, entered Shamil's tent and stabbed him several times before he and his brothers were cut down.
 The rest of his family were shut up in their house and burnt alive.
 The minor Battle of the Valerik River, made memorable by Lermontov's poem, occurred on 11 July.
 Shamil invaded Dagestan, fought Klugenau at Ishkati, and withdrew.
 On 14 September Klugenau stormed Gimry.

 Haji Murad: Since his murder of Hamzad in 1834 Hadji Murad had had little choice but to side with the Russians.
 But now he attracted the hostility of Akhmet of Mekhtuli, the temporary Khan of Avaria.
 He denounced him to the Russians who arrested him and sent him to Temir-Khan-Shura.
 The main road being blocked with snow they took a mountain path.
 At one point near Butsra (7 km NE of Khunzakh?) the path was so narrow that they could only go single file.
 He broke free and jumped off the cliff, landing in a snowbank and breaking his leg.
 He crawled to a sheep farm where he recovered and later reported to Shamil, becoming one of his best warriors.
 By the end of the year both sides were exhausted and retired to winter quarters.

 1841: Lower Chechnya was again ravished, without much military effect.
 Chirkey (about 25 km N, now under the Chirkey Reservoir) was taken and Fort Evgenevskoye was built nearby.
 Haji Murad recovered and established himself at Tselmes (30 km SW) near Khunzakh.
 2000 men went after him.
 General Bakunin, a St Petersburg artillery general who was in the Caucasus on a tour of inspection, took command.
 On 5 February the aul was almost taken, Bakunin, Haji Murad's father and two brothers were killed, but the Russians lost a third of their men and Passek led a successful retreat.
 By the end of October the Russians called off a planned attack in Chechnya to reinforce Dagestan.